BranaeCraveiro/Lab_Notebook/Misc. Notes/Meeting Notes/Summer 2025.md

 ## 7/3/2025 Caroline & Brooke
+### To do
+- pick day next week to help caroline with ITS2 PCR
+- Read thermofisher website on sanger sequencing
 ## 7/2/2025 w/ Caroline
 ### Papers determining CNAT is dominated by Clade B
 #### Locatelli & Baums 2025